Here is a complete tutorial for a beginner to learn web development.

 One type of no SQL database is MongoDB.
 It is frequently used with React, Angular, and Vue applications.

-One example is contact form.
-It is used to store data of users on your website.
+One example is a contact form.
+It is used to store the data of users on your website.

 You can build the contact form on your website.
 Every time someone submits his data through the form, it is saved to your database.
 You can store user logins on the database and you can also write the logic in the server-side language to check and authenticate the logins.

 That’s how I would recommend you start your journey to learn web development.

 If you want to learn more about this topic, you can read other articles by clicking here.